 Adelaide is a small and compact city and is easy to get around.
 There are a range of options for getting around the city, depending on your budget and flexibility, such as public transport, driving, cycling, and walking.

-Adelaide has a range of public transport options including trams, trains, and buses, making it easy to hop from the art museum to the beach, or from your accommodation in the city to the zoo and beyond.
+Adelaide has a range of public transport options including trams, trains, and buses, making it easy to hop between Adelaide's top attractions - whether that's from the art museum to the beach, or from your accommodation in the city to the zoo and beyond.

 Adelaide has a convenient tram system that operates throughout the city centre and inner suburbs.
 However, it is most convenient for city centre travel and reaching the coastal suburb of Glenelg.
 The tram services run every 10-15 minutes from 7am to midnight.
 It is also free to use the tram in the Adelaide city centre between Entertainment Centre Station and South Terrace Station, making it a convenient and budget-friendly option for visitors.